AIT Helps Improve the

 Some Speech and Language

-practitioners treating apraxia will follow a neurodevelopment program
+practitioners working with those with apraxia will follow a neurodevelopment program

 in conjunction with AIT.